Jamstah/jamstah.github.io/openshift/_posts/2021-09-15-kubernetes-resources-have-no-apiversion.md

 The API version is the schema that the Kubernetes API server uses to serialize and de-serialize resources that you pass to it and that it passes back as responses.

-There is no use case within Kubernetes where the a user should be directly accessing resources within the etcd database, so from an end user's perspective, the stored object has no API version.
+There is no use case within Kubernetes where a user should be directly accessing resources within the etcd database, so from an end user's perspective, the stored object has no API version.